 This is the hometown of Torajiro Kuruma of “Otoko wa Tsuraiyo”.
 The Teishakuten approach stretching from the front of the station is the most popular tourist street in Shibamata.
 However, the shopping street in front of the station should not be missed.
 Teishakuten’s water comes from the giant Kanamachi water purification plant.
 There is also the Yagiri no Watashi (crossing of the Yagiri River), which is well-known for its enka (Japanese folk song).

-(8) Shin-Shibamata 新柴又
+Shin-Shibamata 新柴又

 A station on the ridiculously expensive Hokuso Line.
 It is doubtful whether there are any users, but there is “Kamakura, Katsushika-ku,” which is not a high-class residential area.
 The local speciality, a coin-operated laundromat with portraits, is also very impressive.

-JR Joban Loop Line and Sobu Line
+Along the JR Joban Loop Line and Sobu Line

-(9) Ayase 綾瀬
+Ayase 綾瀬

 The area in front of the station is in Adachi Ward, but Kosuge 4-chome, Katsushika Ward, protrudes from the south entrance along the old river line.
 The Tokyo Detention Center, one of the largest in Japan, stands in Kosuge 1-chome on the west side of the Ayase River.

-(10) Kameari 亀有
+Kameari 亀有

-(11) Kanamachi 金町
+Kanamachi 金町

 The farthest end of the Tokyo metropolitan area reached by the Joban Loop Line.
 Huge apartment complexes are located in prime areas in front of the station.
 It is Katsushika’s version of Little Manila along with Takenotsuka in Adachi-ku.
 The Kanamachi Udon group is a tough competitor in the food and beverage department.

-(12) Shinkoiwa 新小岩
+Shinkoiwa 新小岩

 The station platform has become a new suicide spot.
 The Lumiere shopping street at the south exit is the key.
-There are too many pachinko parlours, cheap bars and snack bars, and the Sobu Line culture of drinking, hitting and buying is here.
+There are too many pachinko parlours, cheap bars, and snack bars, and the Sobu Line culture of drinking, hitting, and buying is here.

-Other areas
+Other Areas

 Mizumoto 水元

-What to do in Katsushika Ward City Ward?
+Best Things to Do in Katsushika Ward

 Mizumoto Park 水元公園

 Located in Katsushika Ward, Mizumoto Park is one of the largest suigo parks in Tokyo and is famous as one of the few places where the onibasu, a natural treasure of the Tokyo Metropolitan Government, grows naturally.
 In addition to rows of cherry and poplar trees, visitors can see a variety of aquatic plants such as Hanashobu, water lilies, and Japanese morning glory in the lush green park.

 The park also has a barbecue plaza that can be reserved in advance, and a campsite that can be used for educational purposes for young people.

 Find out more about Mizumoto Park here on Google maps.

-Horikiri iris garden 堀切菖蒲園
+Horikiri Iris Garden 堀切菖蒲園

 Horikiri iris garden is a botanical garden located in Horikiri, Katsushika-ku.
 In addition to irises, which are at their best from early to mid-June, visitors can enjoy viewing plum blossoms, peonies, winter cherry blossoms, wisteria, and other seasonal flowers.
+The garden also features the “Seikan-tei” restaurant, which serves seasonal Japanese cuisine and has a coffee shop for casual visits.

 Find out more about Horikiri iris garden here on Google maps.